 Every POS for .NET method invocation and property access may throw a PosControlException upon failure, except for accesses to the properties DeviceControlVersion, DeviceControlDescription, and State.
 No other types of exceptions will be thrown.

-PosControlException is defined in the namespace Microsoft.PointOfService, and extends System.Exception.
+PosControlException is defined in the namespace Microsoft.PointOfService and extends System.Exception.